 And George saw the clown’s face change.
 What he saw then was terrible enough to make his worst imaginings of the thing in the cellar look like sweet dreams; what he saw destroyed his sanity in one clawing stroke.

-One of King’s most terrifying creations, Pennywise the Clown is pure nightmare fuel.
-His introduction, in which he murders poor Georgie, still stands as one of the most horrifying things Stephen King has ever written.
+One of Stephen King’s most terrifying creations, Pennywise is pure nightmare fuel.
+The clown's introduction, in which he kills poor Georgie, still stands as one of the most horrifying things Stephen King has ever written.
 What makes it even more horrible is how the body is found, with the young boy's slicker drenched in blood and his arm ripped off.
-Damn you Mr. King.
+Damn you, Mr. King.

 Hello Jud, you f*cked with me once.
 Did you think I wouldn't come back sooner or later and f*ck with you?

 Stephen King knows there's nothing more horrifying than children.
 It's why one of his scariest villains is Gage Creed in Pet Sematary.
 After dying and coming back, Gage is not the same boy he used to be.